clark800/stp/README.md

 <header>
 $(breadcrumb)
 </header>
-$(input | grep -v '^%' | smu)
+$(input | grep -v '^%' | smd)
 </body>
 </html>
 ```

 Instantiation will substitute the value of the shell variables for `GENERATOR` and `TITLE`, and run the code in the `$()` brackets, substituting the output into the template.
-The `input` function prints the contents of the current source file being processed, which is then stripped of metadata annotations with `grep`, then processed with the `smu` markdown processor to fill in the main content.
+The `input` function prints the contents of the current source file being processed, which is then stripped of metadata annotations with `grep`, then processed with the `smd` markdown processor to fill in the main content.

 Recursive templates